mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * `part` becomes Base64 encoded instead of a hex string
 * `message` is removed
 * `message_sig` is removed
 * `id` is removed.
-Parties can identify themselves via private keys stored in the transaction context
+Parties can identify themselves via the keys stored in their transaction context

 #### Payment Proof Data (`proof`)